raddysr/PseudoEtl/README.txt

--- etl.py -> psuedo ETL program interface run 'python3 elt.py'
+-- etl.py -> psuedo ETL program interface(run it 'python3 elt.py')

 -- config.py -> load configuration from database.ini(loaded in etl.py module - no need to touch it or run it)